MakeSchool-Tutorials/Game-Of-Life-CocosStudio-Cpp/P5-Finish-GOL/content.md

 Open your Xcode project if it isn't already.
 Your Xcode project is contained inside the *proj.ios_mac* sub-directory in the directory where your Cocos Studio project lives.
 If you don't remember where you saved it, search for your project name *GameOfLife.xcodeproj* in Spotlight (magnifying glass at the top right of your Mac's screen).

+Try running the game to see the what you've made so far!

 Modify AppDelegate.cpp
 ======================